LatestExplore the world

 In 1930, a German artist named Walter Spies turned the rite into a theatrical drama to appeal to a Western audience.
 He worked closely with Indonesian dancer Wayan Limbak to popularise the dance by organising foreign tours.
 Therefore, today what you see, is Kecak demonstrating a modern art-culture system interwoven with marginalised cultural characteristics.

-While the stage at Batubulan auditorium is rung by a natural forest, Uluwatu in Badung regency and Pura Dalem Taman Kaja in Gianyar regency are two more fantastic sites on the island to experience the enchantment of Kecak amid breathtaking backdrops.
+While the stage at Batubulan Auditorium is rung by a natural forest, Uluwatu in Badung Regency and Pura Dalem Taman Kaja in Gianyar Regency are two more fantastic sites on the island to experience the enchantment of Kecak amid breathtaking backdrops.

 It is so great to be introduced to Balinese and Indian cultures through this cultural event, and what better way to learn about a country than through its traditional dance, right?